 - Although I was unable to do well as a manager in the third job, I took the initiative to suggest and helped implement strategic suggestions to improve workplace operations.
 I went beyond my role to compile work processes into a document spanning 80+ pages as Standard Operating Procedures for everyone to follow.

 - I was in my fourth job for more than 8 years which involved IT support as well as psychometric assessment and development work.
-I recently started my freelancing business so I can focus better on the Action For Autistics Masterplan and support the Autism Enabling Masterplan.
+I left to start my freelancing business so I have more time for what matters most in my life.

-If the reporter is unfamiliar with autism/disability support, we the interviewee should take the initiative to suggest different perspectives that are empowering rather than disempowering for the autistic community.
+If the journalist is unfamiliar with autism/disability support, we the interviewee should take the initiative to suggest different perspectives that are empowering for the autistic community.
 As an example:

 - Leadership: How I demonstrated that autistics can create change by leading community projects even without funding and university-level qualifications.

 - Competency: How I demonstrated that autistics can be highly employable.
-Other than full-time employment, I also found success in my freelance business despite having not advertised it.
+Other than full-time employment, I also found enough success to cover my living expenses in my freelance business despite having not advertised it.

 - Personal Growth: How I demonstrated that autistics can become self-reliant and competent through personal choice and effort.

-- Awareness: How I had purposely dressed up differently for the media to dispel the myth that male autistics are nerdy and socially clueless recluses disconnected from mainstream society.
+- Awareness: How I had purposely dressed up differently for the media to dispel the myth that male autistics are nerdy recluses disconnected from mainstream society.

 - Hidden Autistics: Raising awareness that autistics who have adapted well to mainstream society almost always choose not to identify as autistic, creating a skewed impression that all autistics are reliant on external support to function in mainstream society.